xxoolm/LuaNode/LuaNode_Esp32/LuaNode32/examples/README.md

 		the server will turn on/off the blue LED on board according to the notification value.
 		To test this sample, you have to prepare two ESP32 dev-board.

+* **esp32_nrf51822_ble_conn**: A sample to show how to create BLE connection between ESP32 and nRF51822 device.
+		The nRF51 device will be server and provide a characteristic for client to write data, the characteristic UUID is `6e400002-b5a3-f393-e0a9-e50e24dcca9e`.
+ESP32 will act as client and connect to nRF51, and then write "on"/"off" to the characteristic each 2 seconds.
+The nRF51 device will turn on/off the LED on board according to the received string.
+You will see the LED on nRF51 device blink each 2 seconds.

 ## HOW TO BUILD THE EXAMPLES

 Copy the app_main.c within each example to the `main` folder within LuaNode32,